 - price and free plans.

 Now let’s see why you might need each of those functions and what details you should pay attention to.

-Before you begin sending out emails, you need to collect email addresses.
+Before you begin sending emails, you need to collect email addresses.
 One of the ways to get people join your mailing list is to place a subscription form on your website.
 Most ESPs have this functionality.

 Some services offer ready-made form templates, so all you need to do is to modify the copy and image.
-But first, try to save such form and add it to your website to see if it works properly before you make your final ESP choice.
+But first, try to save the form and add it to your website to see if it works properly before you make your final ESP choice.

 Easy-to-use email builder

 Purpose: To easily create a good-looking email.

 This option is especially valuable for those who don’t know the rules of using tables and HTML tags for email layouts.
 So, if an email service provider offers this feature, it’s definitely an advantage.